 How to participate

-The seminars will be running online on Jitsi and require registration to the program’s activities.
-Once signed up, you will receive the weekly program of the seminars along with a link and an access password.
-The program of seminars is free to attend for anyone who is registered.
+The seminars will be running online on Zoom, you will receive the weekly program of the seminars along with the link regularly in our newsletter.
+The program of seminars is free to attend for anyone.
 We welcome everyone who wants to engage in discussion and imagine with others the tools for solidarity, care, and mutation.